-Trying to get concert tickets is super stressful, we know all too well.
+We all may know how stressful it is to get concert tickets.
 There’s always the chance that you’ll end up without any because of how quick they sell out and how many people are trying their best to get some.
 But, we’ve rounded up all of our best tips to share with you to try and give you that little extra helping hand in getting tickets to your next concert.

 1. Sign up to every single presale

 You need to do this.
 It doubles your chances of getting tickets, people!
 Whether it’s with a fan club, an e-newsletter, or a specific ticket retailer, you need to sign up to increase your chances.

 For shows in O2 venues, if you are with O2 (for your phone, internet, etc.) you will have access to O2 Priority.
 Download the app or go to the website to find out how you can access the exclusive presale.

 Nine times out of 10, the artist has a website or fansite where you can sign up for presales.
 Ticketmaster in the U.S. also has the Verified Fan presale.
 On websites as Eventim you can sign up for a ticket alert, so they let you know as first when tickets will be in sale and it gives you a better chance to be up early for the ticket sale!

 Another tip is to follow your favorite artist on Spotify.
 If you listen to a specific artist a lot, then you increase your chances for a presale sometimes.
 But watch out!
 This is not always the case, and it depends on every artist if they made a deal with Spotify or not.

 You should sign up for every presale ASAP, because they tend to give a specific time and date for you to receive the presale links and passwords.
 Signing up too late means you will miss out.

 2. Fill your details in with the retailer in advance